szymsza/insecurity-refactoring-dockered/README.md

-# Insecurity Refactoring - Dockered
+# Insecurity Refactoring - Dockerized
 This repository provides a Dockerfile and some simple scripts to run [fschuckert/insecurity-refactoring](https://github.com/fschuckert/insecurity-refactoring)

 ## Usage